-How much you pay a Virtual Assistant depends on where they live and work.
-If your hiring from the UK, you can expect to pay anything from £10 to £35 per hour.
-If you’re hiring from the Philippines you will get offers of work anywhere from £1.00 to £10.00 per hour.
+How much you pay Virtual Assistants depends on where they live and work.
+If you are hiring from the UK, you can expect to pay anything from £10 to £35 per hour.
+If you’re hiring Virtual Assistants from the Philippines you will get offers of work anywhere from £1.00 to £10.00 per hour.

 If you’ve never worked with people from overseas, that may sound absurdly low.

 You may take objection to these low rates, maybe you think this is akin to slave labour, maybe you think it would be impossible to have a good quality of life on £3.10 per hour?